 Graph 1: New Quinoa Production Areas in Peru, 2014.
+Screenshot of the Peruvian Quinoa Sector Version 01 | 8th May 2014 | Mercadero

 II.
 Trade

 II.1 Trade Figures

 In 2013, 2.860 MT of the Peruvian exports have been traded with Europe.
 Below, an overview about imports of South-American (Peruvian, Bolivian, Ecuadorian) quinoa to European countries and re-exports of those.